 A Federation University email account is provided to all HDR candidates on enrolment.
-It is vital that you monitor this account as this is where many important university communications will be sent.
+It is vital that you monitor this account, as this is where many important university communications will be sent.
 Failure to monitor and maintain this email account is not considered an excuse for failing to respond to communications.
 It is possible to redirect emails from your university account to other email accounts.
 If assistance is required in this regard, please contact the ITS Service Desk.

-HDR News
+HDR News Emails

-All candidates will receive regular HDR News, circulated by email.
+All candidates will receive regular HDR News editions, circulated by email.
 HDR News is created by the Research Training Team at the Graduate Research School.
 It outlines upcoming training opportunities and provides information specifically relevant to HDR candidates.
 The University also provides a general bulletin called FedNews, which HDR candidates should also monitor for opportunities and important information that may be relevant to them.
 Previous FedNews bulletins are available online.
-If a candidate finds that they do not receive these bulletins automatically via their university email account, they can be viewed on the website or a request for a RSS feed can be made.
+If a candidate finds that they do not receive these bulletins automatically via their university email account, they can be viewed on the website.